Safeguarding: It’s EVERYONE’S responsibility!

 Safeguarding and e-safety statement

-Northgate School Arts College is committed to safeguarding and promoting the welfare of children and young people, and expects all staff, volunteers, governors and visitors on site to share this commitment.
+Northgate School Arts College is committed to safeguarding and promoting the welfare of children and young people.
+We expect all staff, volunteers, governors and visitors on site to share this commitment.

 We are all fully committed to ensuring that our approach to safeguarding practices are fully effective and in line with local and national guidance.
-This means that staff are trained annually, and those with greater individual responsibility for leading Safeguarding are trained as Deputy Designated Safeguarding Leads (DDSLs), and Designated Safeguarding Lead (DSL).
+This means that staff are trained annually, and those with greater individual responsibility for leading Safeguarding are trained to the same standard as the Designated Safeguarding Lead (DSL).
+Our Heads of school and The Bee Hive are very qualified and experienced Senior Deputy Designated Safeguarding Leads (Senior DDSLs).
+The rest of the Safeguarding Team are also well-qualified, and are referred to as the academy’s Designated Safeguarding Officers (DSOs).

 Our Safeguarding Team:

-Mrs F. Shears (Head of School at Northgate)
+Mrs Francesca Shears (Head of School at Northgate)

-Ms S. Hutt (Head of Centre at The Bee Hive)
+Ms Sarah Hutt (Head of Centre at The Bee Hive)

 Mrs S. Nembhard (Deputy Headteacher, Northgate)